Frequently Asked Questions

 To apply for Full Membership you need to have completed an NZQA approved counselling training programme (minimum level accepted– Level 6) and a minimum of 400 supervised practicum hours, of which a minimum of 200 hours need to be post graduate.

-What must my training include meet the criteria for NZCCA membership?
+What must my training include to meet the criteria for NZCCA membership?

 - Counselling micro-skills